-In the three phases of the Revolution: 1896-97; 1898; 1899-1901, the exigencies of war prevented the thorough organization of the administration of justice.
+In the three phases of the revolution: 1896-1897; 1898; 1899-1901, the exigencies of war prevented the thorough organization of the administration of justice.
 Katipunan councils, then the provisional governments of Tejeros, Biak-na-Bato, and the Revolutionary Republic proclaimed in Kawit, essentially had General Emilio Aguinaldo exercising decree-making powers instituting ad hoc courts and reviewing any appeals concerning their decisions.

 Establishment of the Supreme Court

-With the establishment of Civil Government, Act No. 136 of the Philippine Commission abolished the Audencia and established the present Supreme Court on June 11, 1901 with Cayetano Arellano as the first Chief Justice together with associate justices, the majority of whom were American.
+With the establishment of civil government, Act No. 136 of the Philippine Commission abolished the audencia and established the present Supreme Court on June 11, 1901, with Cayetano Arellano as the first chief justice together with associate justices—the majority of whom were Americans.

 Commonwealth: Filipinization of the Supreme Court

 With the ratification of the 1935 Constitution, the membership was increased to 11 with two divisions of five members each.
-The Supreme Court was Filipinized upon the inauguration of the Commonwealth of the Philippines in November 15, 1935.
-The composition of the Court was lessened by virtue of Commonwealth Act No. 3.
-It provided for a Supreme Court, headed by a Chief Justice with six Associate Justices.
+The Supreme Court was Filipinized upon the inauguration of the Commonwealth of the Philippines on November 15, 1935.
+The composition of the court was reduced by virtue of Commonwealth Act No. 3.
+It provided for a Supreme Court, headed by a chief justice with six associate justices.